Precision tests of bulk entanglement: $AdS_3$ vectors: Bogoliubov coefficients

 and the radial wavefunction \eqref{aminusexpmain} satisfies the following relation

-Substitution of these relations further simplifies \eqref{eq: bbgv eq2}, resulting in { } The integral over $\omega$ runs from $0$ to $\infty$, while the integral over $k$ runs from $-\infty$ to $\infty$.
-Let us define { } Performing the Fourier transform of LHS in \eqref{eq: bbgv eq2} we obtain the expression of \bbgv coefficients.
+Substituting these relations in \eqref{eq: bbgv eq2} result in { } The integral over $\omega$ runs from $0$ to $\infty$, while the integral over $k$ runs from $-\infty$ to $\infty$.
+Let us define { } Performing the Fourier transform of LHS in \eqref{eq: bbgv eq2}, we obtain the expression of \bbgv coefficients.

 We now provide the steps to carry out the Fourier transform in (\ref{ftbg}).
-First, we change the coordinate to lightcone variable in order to evaluate the integral.
+First, we change the coordinate to a light-cone variable in order to evaluate the integral.